 Regularly criticized and inextinguishably fearless—Jon Fitch has made a career out of grinding grown men into powder.

-Fitch’s latest bout (first since being released by the UFC) left him spread out on the canvas completely unconscious.
-It was his first submission loss since his MMA debut back in 2002.
+Fitch’s latest bout (first since being released by the UFC)—a rematch against Josh Burkman—left him spread out on the canvas completely unconscious.
+Burkman put the American Kickboxing Academy product's storied submission defense to the test and won.
+It was Fitch's first submission loss since his MMA debut back in 2002.

 This stretch of over 10 years without being submitted is a tribute to absolutely legendary durability.
 But per usual, the MMA community will celebrate in the fall of one of its most hated individuals.